 - b.
 Triggered spark-gaps having both of the following characteristics: - 1.
 Anode delay time of 15 μs or less; and - 2.
 Rated for a peak current of 500 A or more; - c.
 Modules or assemblies with a fast switching function having all of the following characteristics: - 1.
 Anode peak voltage rating greater than 2 kV; - 2.
 Anode peak current rating of 500 A or more; and - 3.
-Turn-on time of $1 \mu s$ or less. - 6.A.4.
+Turn-on time of 1 μs or less. - 6.A.4.
 Pulse discharge capacitors having either of the following sets of characteristics: - a.
 1. Voltage rating greater than 1.4 kV; - 2.
-Energy storage greater than 10 J; - 3.
-Capacitance greater than 0.5 μ F; and - 4.
-Series inductance less than 50 nH; or
+Energy storage greater than 10 J;

+- 3. Capacitance greater than $0.5 \mu F$; and

+- 4. Series inductance less than 50 nH; or

 - b.
 1. Voltage rating greater than 750 V;

 - 2. Capacitance greater than 0.25 μF; and

 - 3. Series inductance less than 10 nH.

 - 6.A.5.
 Neutron generator systems, including tubes, having both of the following characteristics:

 - a.
 Designed for operation without an external vacuum system; and

 - b.
-Utilizing electrostatic acceleration to induce a tritium-deuterium nuclear reaction.
+1. Utilizing electrostatic acceleration to induce a tritium-deuterium nuclear reaction; or

+2. Utilizing electrostatic acceleration to induce a deuterium-deuterium nuclear reaction and capable of an output of 3 x 109 neutrons/s or greater.

+- 6.A.6.
+Striplines to provide low inductance path to detonators with the following characteristics:

+- a.
+Voltage rating greater than 2 kV; and

+- b.
+Inductance of less than 20 nH.

 - 6.B.
 TEST AND PRODUCTION EQUIPMENT